KOdoi-OJ/Build-Data-Dashboards/README.md

-# Project Description - Build Data Dashboards
+# Project Description: Build Data Dashboards
 This is the 4th project in Udacity's Business Analytics Nanodegree
 ## Background
 In this project, create visualizations to reveal insights from a data set.
 Create data visualizations that tell a story or highlight patterns in the data set.
 The work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.
-There are 3 different data sets you can choose from.
+There are 3 different data sets you can choose from:

-•	Flight Delays and Cancellations
+- Flight Delays and Cancellations
-•	US Census Demographic Data
+- US Census Demographic Data
-•	Youtube Data from the US
+- Youtube Data from the US

 ***I chose the [US Census Demographic Dataset]( https://video.udacity-data.com/topher/2018/March/5ab3e98c_acs2015-county-data/acs2015-county-data.csv) for this project***